Quick Add in Shopping Bag

 The Quick Add feature was successfully launched as an A/B test in June 2024, demonstrating a positive impact on user behavior.
 Key results include:

-- Sessions with feature engagement saw a 10% lower cart abandonment rate.
+• Sessions that engaged with the feature had a 10% ↓ in cart abandonment rate.

 Reflections